 One method used to break a barking habit is to stop giving rewards for barking.
 As discussed earlier, dogs correlate barking with the actions we respond with.
 If these actions are seen as favorable, a dog will keep barking to get the same reward.
 With this in mind, simply try ignoring your dog when they start barking.
-With no reaction, your dog will eventually be confused or tired and stop barking.
+Ignoring barking behavior will confuse or tire your dog.
+This often leads them to stop barking.

 At this time, give lots of praise and treats to reward his silence.
-It may take some time, but eventually, your dog will learn he gets nothing from barking at you and in turn will enjoy the praise that comes with the silence.
+It may take some time, but eventually, your dog will learn they get nothing from barking at you.
+In turn, they will enjoy the praise that comes with the silence.

 However, the key to this method is to have patience and never react when your dog starts barking.
 If you break the act in frustration before he is quiet, your dog will only learn he needs to bark longer to get your attention